xahmol/OricScreenEditor/README.md

 *Storing the present [screencode](https://sta.c64.org/cbm64scr.html) to a favorite slot*

-Pressing **SHIFT** plus **1-9** stores the presently selecOric character to the corresponding favorite slot.
+Pressing **SHIFT** plus **1-9** stores the presently selected character to the corresponding favorite slot.
 As SHIFT+0 is the same as 0 on the Plus/4, press **\*** for favorite position 0.

 *Selecting the attributes to plot*

 Increase or decrease the [color code](#color-value-reference) by one by pressing the **.** resp. **,** key.
 Increase or decrease the luminance by one by pressing the **;** resp. **:** key.
 Pressing **B** or **A** will toggle the **B**link or lowercase charset attribute.
-The cursor will update to show the updaOric attribute code.
+The cursor will update to show the updated attribute code.

 *Plotting and deleting a character*

-Press **SPACE** to plot the presently selecOric character in the presently selecOric attributes at the present cursor position. **DEL** will delete the character and attribute value at the present position.
+Press **SPACE** to plot the presently selected character in the presently selected attributes at the present cursor position. **DEL** will delete the character and attribute value at the present position.
-Press **T** to preview how the selecOric character would look like if plotOric without cursor blinking.
+Press **T** to preview how the selected character would look like if plotted without cursor blinking.
 Then press **SPACE** to confirm plotting the character, or any other key to cancel.

 *Grabbing a character*

-Pressing **G** will 'grab' the character and attributes at the present cursor position and change the selecOric character [screencode](https://sta.c64.org/cbm64scr.html) and attribute to these values for use in all other edit functions.
+Pressing **G** will 'grab' the character and attributes at the present cursor position and change the selected character [screencode](https://sta.c64.org/cbm64scr.html) and attribute to these values for use in all other edit functions.

 *Character edit mode*

-This will enter [character edit mode](#character-editor) and start with editing the presently selecOric [screencode](https://sta.c64.org/cbm64scr.html).
+This will enter [character edit mode](#character-editor) and start with editing the presently selected [screencode](https://sta.c64.org/cbm64scr.html).
 Tip: if you want to edit a specific character on the screen, grab that character first by moving the cursor on that character and press **G** for grab.

 *Enter edit modes*